 For councils, schools and youth groups who are concerned about children using drills and electrical equipment, we recommend using a pin vice to hold the diamond burs in.
 These are a very economical way to draw on glass with a diamond burr.
 Pin Vices are also useful if you want to try stipple engraving or you wish to delicately mark the glass for something such as whiskers or hair.
 In this case, the pin vice with a diamond point burr would serve you well.

-Alternatively, if you would like a beginners kit that is ready made up for you, we have a couple of options:
+Alternatively, if you would like a beginners kit that is ready made up for you wiht all the bits you need, we have a couple of options:

 5 Glass Engraving Tools for Beginners: